ti-uni-bielefeld/T-SIMD/README.md

 **T-SIMD** was originally written by [Ralf Möller](http://www.ti.uni-bielefeld.de/html/people/moeller/) (moeller@ti.uni-bielefeld.de).

+Jonas Keller substantially improved and extended the **T-SIMD** library and added the documentation.

-Other contributors are: Jonas Keller, Markus Vieth, Adam Marschall, Jan-Lukas Wolf, Lukas Schiermeier, and Moritz Breipohl.
+Other contributors are: Markus Vieth, Adam Marschall, Jan-Lukas Wolf, Lukas Schiermeier and Moritz Breipohl.

-Their specific contributions are noted in the source code.
+Their specific contributions are mentioned in the source files.
+Thanks a lot to all contributors!

 # Contact and Bug Reports